MIT Building 7 entrance, 77 Mass Ave.

 Wednesday, Jan.
 30th: Warm and cloudy with drizzle.

 Thursday, Jan.
 31st: Rainy in the morning, clearing nicely during the day and then just enough clouds at sunset so prevent us from seeing anything.
+I also checked out Vassar St. and the railroad tracks behind MIT.
+They are aligned pretty close to the Winter Solstice sunset, so that will be worth observing sometime.
 Pictures

 Friday, Feb.
 1st: Thick cloud at sunset.
 Pictures